 not offering a validated solution.
 If a software or firmware module,

 there is guidance on how the module can be ported to similar operational

 environments and maintain the validation.
 This is found in FIPS

 - Module descriptions were provided by the vendors, and their contents

-have not been verified for accuracy by NIST or CSEC.
+have not been verified for accuracy by NIST or CSE.
 The descriptions

 do not imply endorsement by the U.S. or Canadian Governments or NIST.

 Additionally, the descriptions may not necessarily reflect the capabilities

 of the modules when operated in the FIPS-approved mode.
 The algorithms,